Latest updated 19/3 2023

 Charles “Buddy” Bolden, born in New Orleans in 1877, was considered one of the first persons to play what later became known as jazz.
 He did not record anything and there is only this one photograph of him.
 No. 2 from the left in the back row is Willie Cornish on valve trombone and to his right Boddy Bolden on cornet.

 Little by little, the strength was standardized to a “Dixieland” – or “New Orleans Jazz band” with three in the front row (trumpet, clarinet and trombone) and a rhythm group.

-The Jazz had its own musical language from the start, but had its influence on the technical playing method on trumpet and trombone, and from all music styles.
+The Jazz had its own musical language from the start, but jazz has had its influence on the technical playing method on trumpet and trombone.

 1918 From left: Drummer Tony Sbarbaro , trombonist Edwin “Daddy” Edwards, cornetist “Nick” LaRocca, clarinetist Larry Shields, and pianist Henry Ragas The group made the first jazz recordings in 1917, and claimed authorship, of many jazz standards, the most famous being “Tiger Rag”.
 In late 1917 the spelling of the band’s name was changed to Original Dixieland Jazz Band.
 ODJB billed itself as the “Creators of Jazz”.
 Band leader Nick LaRocca argued that ODJB deserved recognition as the first band to record jazz commercially and the first band to establish jazz as a musical idiom or genre.

 In this picture as a member of the trumpet player King Oliver’s Orchestra (about 1922), front row, no. 2 from the left.
-Armstrong was a giant trumpet player and unique in the Jazz, and until the 1930ies he blew everyone away.
+Armstrong was a giant trumpet player and unique in the Jazz, and until the 1930s he blew everyone away.
 At first, he played the cornet but later he changed to the trumpet.

 After playing as “side man” in other orchestras, he recorded (1925 – 1926) some epoch changing records in his own name with his “HOT FIVE” and “HOT SEVEN”.
 The trombone player was KID ORY.